lynleyaldridge/webpage/content/post/2021-02-12-experimenting-with-sql-in-r-markdown-more-advanced-queries/index.en.markdown

 Note that specific code for pivoting data varies depending on SQL vendor, and Microsoft SQL server uses [PIVOT and UNPIVOT](https://docs.microsoft.com/en-us/sql/t-sql/queries/from-using-pivot-and-unpivot?view=sql-server-ver15) operators.

-We can also add calculated fields to this query to show what percentage of each album's  worldwide sales was comprised by sales in a specified country (e.g., `SELECT US_sales.sales/WW_sales.sales*100 AS US_percent` creates a `US_percent` column, by dividing US sales by worldwide sales, then multiplying by 100).
+We can also add calculated fields to this query to show what percentage of albums sold worldwide were sold in a specified country (e.g., `SELECT US_sales.sales/WW_sales.sales*100 AS US_percent` creates a `US_percent` column, by dividing US sales by worldwide sales, then multiplying by 100).
 The `round()` wrapper rounds the result of the formula defining `US_percent` to the number of decimal points specified after the comma.
 Note that column names included in calculations must be specified in full (e.g., `US_sales.sales`), and not by aliases that will not be assigned until the SELECT statement runs (e.g., `US_sales`).

 What follows should be seen as a proof of concept, which I've used to extract just US charts and sales data: